-The latest statistics released by the Ministry of Defence (MOD) show that 48,676 UK servicemen and women have been tested for COVID-19, with 1,686 testing positive.
+The latest statistics released by the Ministry of Defence (MOD) show that 126,596 UK service personnel have been tested for COVID-19.

-Since the start of the outbreak, 3,205 civilian defence personnel have also been tested.
+A total of 7,750 civilian defence personnel have also been given a COVID test.

 The MOD said the tests have been carried out at regional testing sites, mobile units, hospitals, or at home using testing kits.

-In the Armed Forces, the British Army has seen the most positive tests, with 803, while the Navy has had577 positive results and the RAF 306.
+Across all three services, the British Army has seen the most positive tests since the start of the pandemic, with 3,870, while the Navy has had 2,194 positive results and the RAF 1,245.

-A total of 28,347 service personnel in UK Strategic Command have also been tested.
+A total of 57,631 tests have been carried out on service personnel in UK Strategic Command.

-UK Armed Forces personnel have played a key role in the country's response to the coronavirus pandemic, including setting up and running mobile testing centres and helping to construct the NHS Nightingale hospitals.
+The UK Armed Forces have played a key role in the country's response to the coronavirus pandemic, including setting up and running mobile testing centres and helping to construct the NHS Nightingale hospitals.

 Cover image: MOD.